 - a residential campus experience directed by students, offering myriad opportunities to shape the Wheaton experience and develop leadership skills.

-Wheaton Edge Funding Opportunities
+- Wheaton Edge Funding FAQs

 We know that your attainment and demonstration of requisite competencies in targeted areas of interest help you to be career-ready: give you the edge.
 Wheaton’s Funded Internship Program provides eligible students with at least one opportunity to apply their college experiences in the world of work.
 Through engagement with career advisors, you will gain access to a host of resources that will help you better understand the connections between your academic and career interests and provide the tools to help you to most effectively take advantage of Wheaton’s career resources.